uidaholib/main-web-redesign_draft/content/open/oapf/eligibility.md

 {% include oapf-alert.html %}

-Potential applicants are strongly encouraged to speak with [Marco Seiferle-Valencia](mailto:marcosv@uidaho.edu), U of I - OAPF Fund Manager, or their [library liaison]({{ '/about/liaisons.html' | relative_url }}) to determine whether their application meets the eligibility criteria.
+Potential applicants are strongly encouraged to speak with [Leesa Love](https://www.lib.uidaho.edu/about/people/llove.html), U of I - OAPF Fund Manager, or their [library liaison]({{ '/about/liaisons.html' | relative_url }}) to determine whether their application meets the eligibility criteria.

 U of I affiliated authors may apply for funding multiple times until their author cap is met or funds are exhausted.
 Applications are accepted on a first come, first served basis during each funding period, until funds are exhausted or the end of the funding period.